wdj82/remix-brownbag/parts/notes.md

-Remix is a fullstack mpa
-built on top of react router
-co-location of client and server in the routes with loaders and actions going over nested routing with outlets going over loaders and actions fetchers ssr
+Remix is a fullstack mpa with ssr built on top of react router co-location of client and server in the routes with loaders and actions going over nested routing with outlets going over loaders and actions fetchers